Prescription Drug Coverage with the TRAIL MAPD Program

 Part D Coverage Stages

 Since the TRAIL MAPD prescription drug coverage is a Medicare Part D plan, the member’s cost for prescription drugs under the TRAIL MAPD Program must follow the Medicare Part D drug coverage stages.
-There are four drug payment stages: Annual Deductible, Initial Coverage, Coverage Gap, and Catastrophic Coverage.
+There are three drug payment stages: Annual Deductible, Initial Coverage, and Catastrophic Coverage.
 At the beginning of the year, you start out in the Annual Deductible stage.
 If the plan has no prescription drug deductible, then you begin in the second stage, the Initial Coverage stage.
 You progress to the next stage once you have met the cost requirements for the current stage.

 Part D-IRMAA Premium